duynlq/reviews-prediction/README.md

 - **_Feature Engineering:_** Features can be extended to include the review length, calculated sentiment scores from each review, and one-hot coded topics extracted from each review.

 ## TODO
-- Compared models validation and underlying math
+- Compared models validation and underlying math.
-- Threshold selection on best model (Random Forest)
+- Threshold selection on best model (Random Forest).
-- Shap Values (with important features table)
+- Shap Values (with important features table).
 - Predicting A New Review (ft.
-Chat-GPT)
+Chat-GPT).
+- Scale the scraped reviews to the next pages of hotels after the first 10, since it is feasible.
-- Ability to simulate text preprocessing and churn prediction from user input in live action using front-end (Flask App OR Node.js, React, either MySQL or PostgreSQL for simplicity or scalability)
+- Ability to simulate text preprocessing and churn prediction from user input in live action using front-end (Flask App OR Node.js, React, either MySQL or PostgreSQL for simplicity or scalability).
-- K-Neared Neighbors (KNN), Support Vector Machines (SVM), and Naive Bayes
+- K-Neared Neighbors (KNN), Support Vector Machines (SVM), and Naive Bayes.
 - Incorporate review length, calculated sentiment scores from each review, and one-hot coded topics extracted from each review.

 ## References